Jexah/DotaHostManager/README.md

 ###Webserver Layout###
  - wwwroot/
-  - addons/
-   - addonID.txt (there is one for each addon)
+  - addons/addonID.txt (there is one for each addon)
   - DotaHostManager.exe (this is the actual program)
   - DotaHostManagerUpdater.exe (this is the updater)
   - version.txt (this contains version info for the client program)